rsleno/p4-fswd/README.md

 All of them are StringProperties except for date (DateProperty) and startTime (TimeProperty)

-Required fields: name, speaker, typeOfSession
+The required fields are name, speaker, typeOfSession because of the use of these properties in queries.

-typeOfSession values are predefined in the enum TypeOfSession
+typeOfSession values are predefined in an enum TypeOfSession.

 ####Speaker: